CircuitMess/CircuitMess-Ringo-Arduino-packages/README.md

 <img src="https://cm-api.zekan.tk/user-3/1594297943061-pic14.png" alt="drawing" width="700"/>

+**NOTE**: This next step will effectively "erase" the whole Ringo firmware from the phone.
+If you want to return it, follow the **step 13**!
+If you don't want to do any work on your phone right now, you can skip these next few steps.

 10. After a few moments, the text should say **'Done uploading'**.
 Now only thing left to do is to check if everything is working properly.
  Click the magnifier icon in the upper right corner of the screen.